so2liu/notebook/please-stop-use-local-storage.md

 ## Why cool?

-- Pure Javascript (cookies need to be created by a web server)
+- Pure JavaScript (cookies need to be created by a web server)
 - It provides at least 5MB of data storage (cookies only 4KB)

 ## What're bad?